 That the 65802 provides a pinout the same as the 6502's and the 65C02's is not enough to run all the software written for the earlier two processors.
 For one thing, the eight-bit software expects interrupt handlers to distinguish break instructions by checking the stacked break flag, and the 65802's native mode has no break flag, having replaced both it and the 6502's unused flag with the m and x flags.
 For another, 6502 instructions that use eight-bit registers to set the stack would set only half of the sixteen-bit stack.
+The native mode interrupt vectors are only half of the sixteen-bit stack.
 The native mode interrupt vectors are different from their 6502/65C02 counterparts, as Table 4.5 showed.
 There are also little differences; for example, while the direct page can be set to the zero page, direct page indexed addresses can cross pages in native mode, but wrap on the 6502 and 65C02.

 Reaching beyond hardware compatibility to software compatibility was clearly so important that the designers of the 65802 and 65816 devised the 6502 emulation mode scheme.
 Both processors power-on in emulation mode, with the bank registers and the direct page register initialized to zero.
 As a result of both this and having the same pinout, a 65802 can be substituted for a 6502 in any application and will execute the existing software the same.
-Furthermore, it is possible to design second-generation 65816 systems compatible with existing 6502 designs which, provided the computer's designers do as good a job in providing compatibility as the 65816's designers have, could run all the existing software of the first generation system in emulation mode, yet switch into native mode for sixteen-bit power and 24-bit addressing.
+Furthermore, it is possible to design second-generation 65816 systems compatible with existing 6502 designs which, provided the computer's designers do as good a job in providing compatibility as the 65816's designers have, could run all existing software of the first generation system in emulation mode, yet switch into native mode for sixteen-bit power and 24-bit addressing.

 It is important to realize, however, that 6502 emulation mode goes far beyond emulating the 6502.
-It embodies all the addressing mode and instruction enhancements of both the 65C02 and the 65802/65816; it has a fully relocatable direct page register; it provides the stack relative
+It embodies all the addressing mode and instruction enhancements of both the 65C02 and the 65802/65816; it has a fully relocatable direct page register; it provides the stack relative addressing modes; and in the 65816's emulation mode, it can switch between banks to use 24-bit addressing.
+The primary differences between native and emulation modes are limitations placed on certain emulation mode registers and flags so that existing programs are not surprised (and crashed) by non-6502-like results.
+These differences are summarized in Table 4.6.

-Table 4.6.
-Major Differences Between Processors and Modes.